 The induction plan should be structured in detail and implemented in practice.

 Introductory events, training courses, and seminars make an essential contribution.

 An initial feedback meeting is held in the first few weeks.
 Others follow at regular intervals, for example, monthly, in both directions.
 Any issues should be addressed openly to find solutions.
 Both technical issues and the well-being of the colleague are on the agenda.

 Medium- to long-term development steps and career prospects should already be discussed.
 Hence, it is ensured that the new colleague knows how to achieve their goals right away.

 Team events support the further integration of the new employee.
 Digital elements can also be a part of the process.

 Even after the probationary period, onboarding is often not yet complete.
 It is precisely the corresponding communicative initiatives that continue to make sense.
-The specialist department is in charge here – but it is continuously supported by HR.
+The specialist department is in charge here – but HR continuously supports it.

 Checklist: The three phases of onboarding

 More and more employees work from home or in a hybrid work model.
 It can be assumed that this trend will continue in the long term.
 The physical distance also has consequences for the onboarding process.
 But digital communication channels help to overcome this:

 Digital meetings help to ensure ongoing exchange within teams and across departmental boundaries.
 These are crucial to establishing permanently intensive contact with colleagues.